Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYeah.

-Speaker AAre you going to any other, like shanty festivals?
+Speaker AAre you going to any other, like, shanty festivals?

-Speaker ASo I heard that there's one down in Port Said that was like last weekend.
+Speaker ASo I heard that there's one down in Portishead that was like last weekend and there's also one in Newport.

 Speaker AYeah, might go to that one as well.